Why Do Mortgage Lenders Ask For Reserves

 What One Month’s Reserves Consists of

 Why do mortgage lenders ask for reserves?
-Sometimes, the Automated Underwriting System (AUS) will not condition reserves, but the individual mortgage underwriter will.
-Lenders with mortgage overlays can request additional mortgage requirements than the minimum mortgage guidelines.
+While the Automated Underwriting System (AUS) may not always specify a need for reserves, individual mortgage underwriters or lenders with specific overlays might impose additional requirements beyond standard mortgage guidelines.

 Speak With Us For Get More About Reserves